nikorose87/CloudComputingClassResources/Storage/S3LifeCycle/LifeCycleLab.md

 1. Find and select the S3 Bucket you just created.
 2. Find and select `Upload`.
 3. Select `Add Files`.
-4. Select a small text file named 'test.txt'.
+4. Create a file and select a small text file named 'test.txt'.
 5. From the `Add Files` screen, finalize your upload by selecting `Upload`.

 ### 3. Create an S3 lifecycle for the S3 bucket